How to Get Rid of Dark Spots Fast: Expert Tips (2025)

 • Vitamin C: Brightens skin and reduces melanin activity.

-• Niacinamide: This is a type of vitamin B3 that evens out skin tone and calms inflammation.
+• Niacinamide: It is a type of vitamin B3 that evens out the tone of the skin and curbs inflammation.

-• Retinoids: Speed up cell turnover, pushing pigmented cells to the surface and replacing them with fresh ones.
+• Retinoids: Ramp up cell turnover and push the pigmented cells to the surface and replace them with new cells.

 • Azelaic Acid: Great for both acne and dark spots.